marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 code since they will set the condition code to a value corresponding to the full-word result.

+.. index:: insn lengths, computing, computing the length of an insn

 .. _insn-lengths:

-.. index:: insn lengths, computing

-.. index:: computing the length of an insn

 Computing the Length of an Insn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^